-- Wash the Outside – Starting with a thorough wash of the exterior helps with the next few steps.
+- Wash the Outside – Starting with a thorough exterior wash helps with the next few steps.
 It also means your car arrives at your winter home looking its best.

-- Inspect the Exterior – Walk around the exterior of the car looking for any dents, scratches, dings, or other exterior damage.
-It’s important to identify this damage early so that you don’t blame the car hauler for it later.
+- Inspect the Exterior – Walk around the car’s exterior looking for dents, scratches, dings, or other damage.
+Identifying this damage early is essential so that you don’t blame the car hauler for it later.

-- Take a Few Pictures – Photographing any damage you find on the exterior of the vehicle gives you something to reference if you feel your car was damaged in transport.
+- Take a Few Pictures – Photographing any damage on the vehicle’s exterior gives you something to reference if you feel your car was damaged in transport.
 Take quality photos from multiple angles.

-- Look for Leaks – Is your car leaking oil or any other fluids.
+- Look for Leaks – Is your car leaking oil or any other fluids?
 If so, try to correct the problem before shipping.
-You will also want to record your odometer reading as a way to confirm your car hasn’t been driven more than necessary.
+You will also want to record your odometer reading to confirm that your car hasn’t been driven more than necessary.

 - Get On Top of Maintenance – You want your vehicle in perfect running order when it arrives at its destination.
-Before handing it over to the hauler, top off all fluids, make sure the battery has a full charge and the tires are properly inflated.
-Finally, leave only about a quarter tank of gas in the car because unnecessary gas adds extra weight.
+Before handing it over to the hauler, top off all fluids, and ensure the battery has a full charge and the tires are properly inflated.
+Finally, leave only about a quarter gas tank in the car because excessive gas adds extra weight.

-- Secure the Exterior – Remove anything from the exterior like bike and luggage racks or decorative flags.
-Fold in the side mirrors if possible, close the sunroof, and secure anything else on the exterior that could damage the car or something around the vehicle.
+- Secure the Exterior – Remove anything from the exterior, like bike and luggage racks or decorative flags.
+If possible, fold in the side mirrors, close the sunroof, and secure anything else on the exterior that could damage the car or something around the vehicle.

-- Deactivate Auto Subscriptions – If you pay for toll access or parking that you won’t need while you’re living in another state, make arrangements to cancel/suspend the subscription while you’re gone.
-Remove toll tags so that you don’t accidentally accrue fees along the way.
+- Deactivate Auto Subscriptions – If you pay for toll access or parking that you won’t need while living in another state, make arrangements to cancel/suspend the subscription while you’re gone.
+Remove toll tags, so you don’t accidentally accrue fees along the way.

-- Note Anything Unusual – The auto hauler will drive your car very briefly on and off of the trailer.
+- Note Anything Unusual – The auto hauler will briefly drive your car on and off the trailer.
 Write down any mechanical problems the vehicle has or other quirks the driver may need to be aware of.

-Snowbirds understand better than most how beneficial car shipping can be compared to the alternatives.
-What may be less clear is how to find experienced, trustworthy car haulers to work with.
+Snowbirds understand better than most how beneficial car shipping compares to the alternatives.
+How to find experienced, trustworthy car haulers to work with may need to be clarified.
 Arranging auto shipping used to mean calling every company in the area until, hours later, you had enough info to compare options.
-Now, thanks to Direct Express Auto Transport, that same process takes about a minute.
+Thanks to Direct Express Auto Transport, that process takes about a minute.

 As far back as 2004, we invented the Internet’s very first online car shipping quote calculator.
-You enter a few basic details about your pickup and drop off location, what you want to ship, and when.
-One click later, you receive a list of available vehicle haulers along with their rates and earliest pickup time – the exact info you need to quickly select the best choice.
+You enter a few basic details about your pickup and drop-off location, what you want to ship, and when.

-Direct Express Auto Transport has been an innovator and leader in auto transport for more than 17 years.
+Direct Express Auto Transport has been an innovator and leader in auto transport ever since.
 We’ve also become a partner to snowbirds across the country who rely on us to broker transport every year at the start and end of the season.
-For all things auto transport, rely on Direct Express Auto Transport.